Sparkling Red Star (2007 film): Story

 The story is set in 1937 against the background of the Red Army's Long March.
-In Liuxi Village in Jiangxi, an innocent and cheerful child, Pan Dongzi (潘东子), spent his carefree childhood.
-However, after reaching 10 years of age, he began to experience the sorrows and joys of life's partings and reunions.
+In Liuxi Village in Jiangxi, an innocent and cheerful child, Pan Dongzi (潘东子), spends his carefree childhood.
+However, after reaching 10 years of age, he begins to experience the sorrows and joys of life.

-Pan's father was a Red Army sympathizer.
-He, along with other villagers, have been partitioning grain harvests out into two sections, one to be handed over to the landlord, the other to be saved for the Red Army, who was due to pass through their village.
-When Hu Hansan, the tyrannical landlord of the village, found out about this, Pan's father was captured.
-The Red Guards of the Red Army show up just in time to save Pan's father and since then, Pan worshiped Xiuzhu, the Captain of Red Guards.
-The villagers of Liuxi Village also enjoyed a period of happy days under the protection of the Red Guards.
+Pan's father is a Red Army sympathizer.
+He, along with other villagers, have been partitioning grain harvests out into two sections, one to be handed over to the landlord, the other to be saved for the Red Army, who are due to pass through their village.
+Hu Hansan, the tyrannical landlord of the village, finds out about this, and Pan's father is captured.
+The Red Guards of the Red Army show up just in time to save Pan's father, and in return Pan begins to worship Xiuzhu, the Captain of Red Guards.
+The villagers of Liuxi Village enjoyed a period of happiness under the protection of the Red Guards.

-However, good times did not last long.
-The Red Army had to set off on the Long March, and Pan's father went with them.
-Before father and son parted, Pan's father gave him a red star badge as a symbol of encouragement.
-After his father left, only a few members of the Red Guard were left stationed in Liuxi Village.
-Hu the traitor, hired a number of cold-blooded killers and returned to Liuxi Village.
-He occupied Liuxi Village again, and Pan had no choice but to flee with his mother by following the Red Guards.
+When the Red Army has to leave on the Long March, Pan's father goes with them.
+Before leaving, Pan's father give him a red star badge as a symbol of encouragement.
+Only a few members of the Red Guard remain stationed in Liuxi Village.
+Hu, the landlord, hires a number of cold-blooded killers and occupies Liuxi Village.
+Pan and his mother flee and follow the Red Guards.

-Regaining his control over the village, Hu's not only back to his old tricks of bullying the villagers, he also plans on making a profit by buying and selling weapons (presumably to the enemies of the Red Army, though it's not clearly stated).
-The remaining Red Guards in Liuxi feel this poses a great threat to other Red Guards on the frontlines and decide they need to destroy Hu's radio so he can longer contact his suppliers or buyers.
-Pan manages to sneak into Hu's quarters and steal the radio but he inadvertently leads Hu and his henchmen to the Red Guard hideout.
+After regaining control over the village, Hu plans to make a profit by buying and selling weapons, presumably to the enemies of the Red Army, though it's not clearly stated.
+The remaining Red Guards in Liuxi feel this poses a great threat to the Red Guards on the frontlines, and decide they need to destroy Hu's radio so he can longer contact his suppliers or buyers.
+Pan sneaks into Hu's quarters and steals the radio, but he inadvertently leads Hu and his henchmen to the Red Guard hideout.

-A fight between the Red Guards and Hu and his men break out.
+A fight breaks out between the Red Guards and Hu and his men.
 Pan's mother, joining the Red Guards in fight, is shot and killed.
-From that time, Pan grew up experiencing failures and frustrations with neither of his parents by his side.
-Pan constantly strove to become stronger, and gradually became a tough person.
-He had changed from a stubborn child into a brave and passionate young man.
+Pan strives to become stronger, and gradually becomes a tough person and A passionate young man.